U.S. has most coronavirus cases in world, next wave aimed at Louisiana

 For New York state, Cuomo said a key goal was rapidly to expand the number of available hospital beds from 53,000 to 140,000.
 New York hospitals were racing to comply with Cuomo's directive to increase capacity by at least 50%.
 At Mount Sinai Hospital's Upper East Side location, rooms were being constructed within an atrium to open up more space for beds.

-At Elmhurst Hospital in New York's borough of Queens, about a hundred people, many wearing masks with their hoods pulled up, stood in line behind barriers outside the emergency room entrance, waiting to enter a tent to be screened for the coronavirus.
+At Elmhurst Hospital in New York's borough of Queens, about a hundred people, many wearing masks with their hoods pulled up, lined up behind barriers outside the emergency room entrance, waiting to enter a tent to be screened for the coronavirus.
 The city coroner's office has posted refrigerated trucks outside Elmhurst and Bellevue Hospital to temporarily store bodies of the deceased.

 Deborah White, vice chair of emergency medicine at Jack D. Weiler Hospital in the city's Bronx borough, said 80% of its emergency room visits were patients with coronavirus-like symptoms.
 A ventilator shortfall and surge in hospitalizations has already raised the prospect of rationing healthcare.